latuyetmai/portfolio/_posts/2021-09-10-KNN Classification.markdown

   - Evaluate on the development set
   - Use `time.time()` to measure elapsed time of operations
 * Results:
-  - The accuracy of the models increase as the traing size increase
+  - The accuracy of the models increase as the traing size increases.
-  - However, the evaluating time also increases with O(N) as the training size grows
+  - However, the evaluating time also increases with running time of O(N) as the training size grows.
   - As expected, the evaluating time is much longer than training time.
 This is because KNN is a lazy learning algorithm.
-In the training
   - In a real world situation, when we have extensive amount of data, we will need to decide which trade off should we take.
 Do we want to have the best accuracy model but it will require extensive computer resources?
 Or are we good with a relatively correct model (i.e. with accuracy ~90 - 95%), but it's running faster and less constrained on the resources required?

   ```py